What you need to know

 Important rules

-- You can carry over up to $610 of your unused balance from 2023 to 2024.
+• You can carry over up to $640 of your unused balance from 2024 to 2025.

-- You have until March 31 of the following year to submit current-year claims for reimbursement.
+• You have until March 31 of the following year to submit current-year claims for reimbursement.

 Eligible expenses

 The IRS determines which expenses are eligible for reimbursement.
 You can use your Health Care FSA to pay for deductibles, coinsurance, copays, prescription and over-the-counter drugs, health supplies, and other eligible expenses.
-For a full list of eligible expenses, take a look at IRS Publication 502, Medical and Dental Expenses.
+For a full list of eligible expenses, take a look at IRS Publication 502, Medical and Dental Expenses

 Keep in mind that if you’re enrolled in the HDHP with HSA, reimbursement under the FSA is limited to dental and vision expenses until you meet your health plan deductible.